To understand ADO.Net, analyze the figure shown below.

 SqlConnection con = new SqlConnection("data source=.; database=Sample; integrated security=SSPI"); SqlCommand cmd = new SqlCommand("Select * from tblEmplpoyee", con); con.Open(); SqlDataReader rdr = cmd.ExecuteReader(); GridView1.DataSource = rdr; GridView1.DataBind(); con.Close();

-Notice that we are using SQLConnection, SQLCommand and SQLDataReader classes .
-All the objects are prefixed with the word SQL.
-All these classes are present in System.Data.SqlClient namespace.
+Please Notice that we are using objects of classes like SQLConnection, SQLCommand and SQLDataReader classes where All these objects are prefixed with the word SQL, because they reprsent the same data source that is Sql Server, All these classes are present in System.Data.SqlClient namespace, so importe this namespace before using thses objects.

-So, we can say that the .NET data provider for SQL Server is System.Data.SqlClient.
+So, we can say that System.Data.SqlClient is the .Net data provider for SQL Server.

 Similarly follow below code to connect to Oracle Database and retrieve data.